danog/MadelineProto/docs/TD_docs/methods/requestAuthPasswordRecovery.md

 ---
 title: requestAuthPasswordRecovery
 description: Requests to send password recovery code to email.
-Works only when authGetState returns authStateWaitPassword.
+Works only when getAuthState returns authStateWaitPassword.
 Returns authStateWaitPassword on success
 ---
 ## Method: requestAuthPasswordRecovery
 [Back to methods index](index.md)